In memory of FRED HOCKLEY Sub-Lieutenant (A)

 Family historian Bruce Frost, treasurer of the Littleport Society, said: "People knew he was killed in the war but nobody knew he was executed by the Japanese after the war ended.
 I went all round the village trying to find out about him but had great difficulty finding anyone who really remembered him.
 One thing I did find out was that he was an exceedingly good swimmer who was remembered for diving off the bridge into the River Ouse."

 Major Ormsby was prosecutor at the trial of the two Japanese officers who were hanged in 1947 for Sub-Lt Hockley's murder.
 Major Ormsby began placing In Memoriam notices to Sub-Lt Hockley in 1995, on the 50th anniversary of the end of the war.
-"I just thought it was such a tragic case that should be brought to people's attention and the family should know," said Major Ormsby, now 80.
+"I just thought it was such a tragic case that should be brought to people's attention and the family should know," said Major Ormsby, then 80.

 "I continued putting it in until this year when one of the surviving relatives got in touch.
 It was such a tragic case in that it all happened on the day Japan surrendered."